All guides

 • 35 hours of periodic training every five years

-Drivers who don’t complete the required training cannot drive commercially until their hours are updated.
+Drivers who do not complete the required training cannot drive commercially until their hours are updated.

 Initial CPC is mandatory for new drivers entering the profession.
-It includes the following four modules:
+It includes four modules:

-An online assessment where drivers apply their knowledge to realistic commercial driving scenarios.
+• Module 2 — Case studies: an online assessment applying knowledge to realistic commercial driving scenarios.

-A hands-on driving test focusing on road safety, manoeuvres, and vehicle control.
+• Module 3 — Practical driving test: a hands-on test focusing on road safety, manoeuvres and vehicle control.

-Drivers must demonstrate competence in tasks such as vehicle safety checks, load security, and emergency actions.
+• Module 4 — Practical demonstration test: demonstrating competence in tasks such as vehicle safety checks, load security and emergency actions.

-Completing all four modules results in a Driver Qualification Card (DQC), valid for five years.
+Completing all four modules results in a DQC, valid for five years.

 Certain drivers do not require CPC.
 Exemptions include: